Vishalkulkarni45/ragu/book/src/design/mesh.md

 | $p(w, x, Y)$ | $\mathbb{F}[Y]$ | Univariate in $Y$ for fixed $w$ and $x$ |
 | $p(w, x, y)$ | $\mathbb{F}$ | Point evaluation |

-This mirrors techniques used in the sumcheck protocol: we recursively bind variables to different challenge values, obtaining polynomials in fewer variables.
-The verifier then samples a fresh Fiat-Shamir challenge and checks that different partial evaluations are consistent.
+This mirrors the technique used in the [sumcheck](https://people.cs.georgetown.edu/jthaler/sumcheck.pdf) protocol: within a protocol, we alternate between (univariate) restrictions of a polynomial using random challenges to prove equality, probabilistically reducing a claim about many different evaluations of a polynomial to a single polynomial evaluation.

 ### Applicability to the Mesh

 If independent parties claim to hold evaluations of the same mesh polynomial $m(W, X, Y)$ at different points $(w_i, x_i, y_i)$ and $(w_z, x_z, y_z)$, we can verify they share the same underlying polynomial by:

-1. Sampling random Fiat-Shamir challenges $w^*, x^*, y^*$,
+1. Sampling random challenges $w^*, x^*, y^*$,
 2. Evaluating the claimed polynomials at restrictions like $m(w^*, X, Y)$, $m(W, x^*, Y)$, etc,
 3. Checking that the restricted polynomials agree at further challenge points